Singapore Personalised Employment Pass (PEP) Guide

 • Educational certifications

-You will also need to fill up the PEP application form.
-All the information and details submitted must be in English.
-Documents in other languages must be submitted after officially translated.
+You will also need to fill out the PEP application form.
+Furthermore, you must submit all information and details in English.
+If your documents are in other languages, you must submit them only after having them officially translated.

 Processing Time of Personalized Employment Pass (PEP) Application

-Additionally, make sure to bring any additional documents that may have been requested in the letter.
+Additionally, make sure you bring any additional documents requested in the letter.

-If you are granted a Personalised Employment Pass (PEP), it will be valid for a duration of three years.
-Your dependents who hold a Dependent’s Pass sponsored by the PEP will be permitted to stay in Singapore as long as your pass remains valid.
+Furthermore, if you receive a Personalised Employment Pass (PEP), it will be valid for three years.
+In addition, your dependents, who hold a Dependent’s Pass sponsored by the PEP, can stay in Singapore as long as your pass remains valid.

 How to Maintain Your Personalised Employment Pass (PEP)?